- Things to Do

 D – The Bank of America Building

 This building was originally built as the Associated Press Building and the entrance artwork reflects the building’s original purpose.
-“News”, a giant stainless steel bas-relief by Isamu Noguchi depicts five reporters “getting the scoop” using their tools of the trade; a camera, a telephone, a news ticker, a typewriter, and a notepad and pencil.
+A giant stainless steel bas-relief by Isamu Noguchi and named “News”).
+True to its name, it depicts five reporters “getting the scoop” using their tools of the trade; a camera, a telephone, a news ticker, a typewriter, and a notepad and pencil.
 Another reminder of the advancement of humankind and American invention and ingenuity.

 Continue walking east towards 5th Ave.
 DON’T WORRY, we will be coming back to the main plaza later in the tour.
 At 5th Ave. make a left.